 Evidence for this can be seen in responses from headteachers when asked whether they expect their full-time equivalent (FTE) teacher count to increase or decrease in September.
-This is a timely and reasonable question, as school leaders are typically aware by this stage of the year of their expected pupil intake and likely budget position.
+This is a timely and reasonable question, as school leaders typically know by this point in the year their expected pupil intake and likely budget position.
 In the secondary phase, 45% of headteachers report that they expect to employ fewer teachers next academic year than in the current one.
 Only 21% anticipate an increase, while 34% expect staffing levels to remain the same.
 These figures suggest that the size of the secondary teacher workforce may begin to contract, likely due to budgetary pressures, despite the fact that overall pupil numbers have not yet started to fall.